LoongKeiZ/HexTranslator/README.md

 # HexTranslator
-Hex translate to Decimal in ue4
+Hex translate to Decimal in ue4.

+Inherited from Blueprint Function Library.